openedx/frontend-app-payment/src/payment/README.rst

 --------------

 **apple-pay**
-  Interface elements and API calls associated with using Apple Pay as a payment method.
+  Components and API calls associated with using Apple Pay as a payment method.

 **assets**
   Image assets used by the payment module.
 Also includes a .sketch file used to build the app's interfaces.